List of state highways in Louisiana (500–549): Louisiana Highway 518

+Louisiana Highway 518 (LA 518) runs 29.67 mi from Minden to Lisbon.

 Louisiana Highway 519

+Louisiana Highway 519 (LA 519) runs 9.00 mi from Arcadia to Marsalis.

 Louisiana Highway 520

 Louisiana Highway 520 (LA 520) runs 16.18 mi in a north–south direction from US 79 in Homer to LA 161 northeast of Gordon, Claiborne Parish.

 The route heads in a general northeast direction from an intersection with US 79 at the northern tip of Homer.
 It makes a brief jog eastward onto LA 2 Alternate at Colquitt before turning north toward LA 161 just south of the Arkansas state line.
 It is an undivided two-lane highway for its entire length.